bdardia/Duel/README.md

 # Duel

-Two pretty good bots fighting each other in a duel to the death
+Two pretty good bots fighting each other in a duel to the death.

 ---